IAB-PrivSec-program/draft-iab-privsec-confidentiality-mitigations/draft-iab-privsec-confidentiality-mitigations.md

 against this risk.

-o Two users exchanging PGP-protected email have protected the content of their exchange from network attackers and intermediate servers, but the header information (e. g., To and From addresses) is unnecessarily exposed to passive and active attackers that can see
+ - Two users exchanging PGP-protected email have protected the content of their exchange from network attackers and intermediate servers, but the header information (e. g., To and From addresses) is unnecessarily exposed to passive and active attackers that can see